octopus-network/omnity-docs/docs/REE/02-btcfi-design-guide.md

 # REE-Based BTCFi Design Guide
 This document outlines the key considerations and steps for designing a robust and secure Bitcoin-backed Decentralized Finance (BTCFi) system, built explicitly on the Runes Exchange Environment (REE).
 Please note that this guide focuses on the exchange canister design; front-end or alternative client designs are out of scope.

+REE can be used to run both Bitcoin L1 DApps and L2 DApps.
+For L2 DApps, the role of REE is fixed: it serves as the embedded bridge of the DApp, enabling autonomous custody of Bitcoin assets and facilitating BTC and Runes deposit and withdrawal.
+For an implementation example, see the [Cookie Game Demo](https://github.com/octopus-network/ree-l2-dapp-demo).
+This article mainly focuses on building Bitcoin L1 DApps based on REE.

 ## Prerequest
 Designing a well-functioning, secure, and maintainable Bitcoin DApp on REE requires three areas of background knowledge: